 - European Championships, Individual Kumite (+84-kg) – 2nd Place (1989)

 With a lack of publicity, the sport of Karate was losing talented young athletes to other more prominent and lucrative sports.
-Charles wanted to focus cadet and junior levels, who with the right exposure and experience would develop into elite senior competitors.
-His ideas helped develop some talented youngsters, such as Leon Waters, Jason Ledgister, Tanya Wickes, Craig Burke, Liam Brennan, Joanne Horner and Roy Daniels.
+Charles wanted to focus on cadet and junior levels, who with the right exposure and experience would develop into elite senior competitors.
+His ideas helped develop some talented youngsters, such as Leon Waters, Jason Ledgister, Tanya Wickes, Craig Burke, Liam Brennan, Joanne Horner, and Roy Daniels.
 He also wanted to put the sport on a more professional footing.
-To do this he hired extra coaches such as former World Champions Wayne Otto and Ahbdu Shaher and also Eddie Cuthbert, Tery Daley and Steve Kelly.
+To do this he hired extra coaches such as former World Champions Wayne Otto and Ahbdu Shaher and also Ian Cuthbert and Steve Kelly.

 Charles retired from coaching in 2000.
 However, he continues as the chief instructor of the BSKA.